QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> nsg.get_sample()

 Whoops, we got an error!
 This is because we didn't "open" the instrument first.

-..
-Without an explanation of what `open` does, it is not clear to the reader why this is "of course" not necessary for a virtual instrument.
+Opening an instrument makes a connection to the instrument, which is potentially far away.
+Closing the instrument then closes the connection again.

-This is of course not necessary with a virtual instrument, but as it simulates a real instrument, we also simulate opening and closing a connection to it.
+Now, for a  virtual instrument this is of course not necessary, but as it simulates a real instrument, we also simulate opening and closing.

 >>> nsg.open()
 >>> nsg.get_sample()